Last Updated: June 05, 2021

 Step 3 of USMLE

-This is the final step of the USMLE and assesses the knowledge the candidate has in biomedical and clinical science which can be used in the unsupervised practice of medicine.
-This exam is conducted as a foundation for an independent practice where physicians will be required to function under pressure within context-specific cases.
+This is the final Step of the USMLE, which assesses the candidate's knowledge in biomedical and clinical science essential in the unsupervised practice of medicine.
+This exam is a foundation for an independent practice where physicians must function under pressure within context-specific cases.

-The exam is conducted over 2 days where the first day is called the Foundation of Independent Practice/ FIP and the second day is called the Advanced Clinical Medicine/ ACM.
+The exam is conducted over two days.
+The first day is the Foundation of Independent Practice/ FIP, and the second is the Advanced Clinical Medicine/ ACM.

-This exam will contain 232 questions in all which will be a multiple-choice format.
-These questions will be divided into six blocks with 38-39 questions each.
+This exam will contain 232 multiple-choice questions.
+It will be divided into six blocks, each with 38-39 questions.
 Each block will be given a maximum of 60 minutes to complete.
-The exam will be conducted in 7 hours with a 45 minute or more break given in between.
+The exam will be conducted in 7 hours, with a 45-minute break.

 USMLE Test Centers

-The best schools that can help the candidate in preparing for the USMLE in the US are as follows-
+The best medical schools in the US are as follows-

 - Harvard University, Boston, MA